dsam99/Flight_Finder_Files/README.md

-# YHack-Files
+# JetBlue Flight Randomizer
 YHack 2017

-Team Members:
+## Team Members:
-Tyler Jiang
+- Tyler Jiang
-Dylan Sam
+- Dylan Sam
-Ryan Choi
+- Ryan Choi
-Sonny Mo
+- Sonny Mo

 We are creating a web app that utilizes a Jet Blue data set to generate a random trip.
 When entering a certain range of free time, our web app will generate a random trip with flight data to a certain city or country.
 The app can also account for price ranges, language constraints, and other parameters.